Contents

 Establish Comprehensive Policies

-Schools should establish clear policies and safety protocols to help prevent instances of sexual abuse.
-These policies should be in alignment with state and federal laws, and should cover topics like professional boundaries, electronic communication with students, and mandatory reporting requirements.
+Establishing clear policies and protocols is a fundamental strategy for preventing sexual abuse in schools.
+These policies should maintain compliance with state and federal laws and cover topics like electronic communication with students, and mandatory reporting requirements.

 Conduct Regular Training